exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 order: 8
 ---

-The theory sim (simulation) we currently recommend was made by XLII and can be [accessed here.](https://theory-simulator.tredec.repl.co/)
+The theory sim (simulation) we currently recommend was made by XLII and can be [accessed here.](https://tredec.github.io/sim-3.0/)

 ## Modulus Explanation

 A "%" can be seen in the table of some strategies.
-The “%” indicates modulus, which to simplify, is the remainder of a division. <br>So, <br>
+The “%” indicates modulus, which to simplify, is the remainder of a division.

+So,

-13 % 10 = 3<br>
+13 % 10 = 3

-21 % 10 = 1<br>
+21 % 10 = 1

-20 % 10 = 0<br>
+20 % 10 = 0

-Because the modulus used is mod10, and we use a base 10 numbering system, we can look at the last digit of the level to easily find the result of the modulus.<br>
+Because the modulus used is mod10, and we use a base 10 numbering system, we can look at the last digit of the level to easily find the result of the modulus.

 So, 214<u>**5**</u> % 10 = <u>**5**</u>

 ## List of Strategies